ChrstphrHll/npc_gen/students/Zylphan Molostroi.md

 ---
+name: Zylphan Molostroi
+race: Firbolg
+hair: wavy black hair that's geled back
+eyes: Pale Brown
+skin: Pale Brown
+ideal: Honesty
+trait1: Firm
+trait2: Hateful
+trait: I'm a hopeless romantic, always searching for that "special someone."
+flaw: I don't take kindly to some of the actions and motivations of the people of this land, because these folk are different from me.
+bond: I will do anything to protect the temple where I served.
 birthday:
   numeric: 4/21
   written: 21st of Moradent
-bond: I will do anything to protect the temple where I served.
-eyes: Pale Green
-flaw: I don't take kindly to some of the actions and motivations of the people of this land, because these folk are different from me.
-guild: Fiesn
-hair: wavy black hair that's geled back
-ideal: Honesty
-name: Zylphan Molostroi
-organizations: []
-partyID: 79
-race: Firbolg
 relationships:
 - name: Romen Uldreiyn
   type: partymate